 You’ll then be redirected to your dashboard.
 While you’re waiting for your ad to be approved, you should do a few more things.

-Then, go to edit the ad set (the button will show up right next to your ad set name).
+Then, go to ‘Edit Ad Set,’ (the button will show up right next to your ad set name).

 (this gives you a good idea of what to expect)

-Scroll all the way down and uncheck everything but “Desktop News Feed”.
+Scroll all the way down and uncheck everything, except ‘Desktop News Feed.’

-The reason is we only want one ad in one channel, because otherwise you won’t be able to analyze the results.
+The reason is that we only want one ad in one channel, because otherwise, you won’t be able to analyze the results.

-Running one ad simultaneously on mobile, desktop and right sidebar will give you data for all three combined, making it impossible to know which ad worked and which didn’t.
+Running one ad simultaneously on mobile, desktop and in the right sidebar will give you data for all three combined, making it impossible to know which ad worked and which didn’t.

 That’s why you need to split test.